 An additional goal of California Revealed is to foster greater collaboration among cultural heritage institutions.
 Collaborations between public libraries and other local libraries, archives, museums, and historical societies to collectively reveal their local heritage are encouraged.

-An exception to the above limits is being made for nominations of a single title, or run, with more than 100 issues, e.g., newspapers and other serial publications.
-If the nomination is selected for an award, but the cost exceeds available funds, an award to digitize part of the run will be offered.
+Exceptions to the above limits are being made for nominations of a single title, or run, with more than 100 issues, e.g., newspapers and other serial publications, as well as for nominations of existing digital collections of items previously digitized.
+If the nomination is selected for an award, but the cost exceeds available funds, an award to digitize part of the run or series will be offered.

 California Revealed Minimum Required Metadata

 Full statement: “Public Domain.
 No restrictions on use.”

 Copyrighted.
 Rights to the work are owned by the partner or copyright holder has given partner permission.

 Full statement: “Copyrighted.
 Rights are owned by [Library/Archive or Copyright Holder].
 Copyright Holder has given Institution permission to provide access to the digitized work online.
 Transmission or reproduction of materials protected by copyright beyond that allowed by fair use requires the written permission of the Copyright Holder.
 In addition, the reproduction of some materials may be restricted by terms of gift or purchase agreements, donor restrictions, privacy and publicity rights, licensing and trademarks.
 Works not in the public domain cannot be commercially exploited without permission of the copyright owner.
 Responsibility for any use rests exclusively with the user.”